-During the fiscal year, the School adopted a new statement of financial accounting standard issued by Governmental Accounting Standard Board: GASB Statement No. 100, Accounting Changes and Error Corrections.
-This adoption had no material effect on the School's financial statements as of June 30, 2024.
+In fiscal year 2024, the School adopted a new statement of financial accounting standard issued by Governmental Accounting Standards Board: GASB Statement No. 100, Accounting Changes and Error Corrections.
+The adoption had no material effect on the School's 2024 financial statements.